 Visual acuity is something you usually lose when presbyopia sets in.
 Vitamin C, also called ascorbic acid, can slow down the progression of this loss.
 It’s also a powerful antioxidant that can help prevent cataracts, AMD, and other age-related diseases.
 Vitamin C was one of the nutrients included in a recent ARED study.
 This study proved the importance of specific nutrients for eye health and preventing age-related conditions, making them suitable as presbyopia vitamins.

 Although taking ample amounts of these nutrients won’t cure your presbyopia, they help maintain optimal eye conditions.
-You could experience a slow down in your condition’s progression.
+You could experience a slowdown in your condition’s progression.
 Or, if your eyes are currently healthy, it could help maintain that level of health, making it one of the best vitamins for presbyopia.

 Wondering which vitamins for presbyopia also address AMD, cataracts, glaucoma, and other age-related conditions?
 Besides the ones listed above, you need to be getting healthy doses of vitamin A. When it’s derived from plant sources, vitamin A starts as a carotenoid called beta carotene.

 In the body, the derived vitamin A can decrease vision loss from AMD.
 It also prevents vision loss from retinitis pigmentosa and Stargardt disease.
-It’s crucial for the lubrication of your eyes and preventing clouding in the retinas and corneal ulcers.
+It’s crucial for the lubrication of your eyes and for preventing clouding in the retinas and corneal ulcers.
 In combination with the other ARED nutrients, vitamin A can protect the eyes from age-related vision loss.

 So, Which Presbyopia Vitamins Should I Take?